 Current Job

-They switch sides faster than Italy in a world war.
+They might switch sides faster than Italy in a world war.

 Step 4: Purchase Democracy